 Michael Hughes grew up in Keady, Co.
 Armagh, and now lives in London.
 He attended St Patrick's Grammar School in Armagh and read English at Corpus Christi College, Oxford before training in theatre at the Jacques Lecoq School in Paris.
 He has worked for many years as an actor under the professional name Michael Colgan, and he also teaches creative writing.
 His first novel, The Countenance Divine, was published by John Murray in 2016.

-A re-telling of Homer's Iliad set in Northern Ireland; it's a gritty thriller complete with all the violence and beauty of Ancient Greece.
 This powerful novel is full of blistering writing that leaps off the page and is perhaps the first great fiction about The Troubles since Dermot Healy — Boundless

 I couldn't put Country down.
 Tears through the pages at a cracking pace with sharp, smart prose and excellent dialogue — Paul McVeigh

 Hughes has to contort some and plot elements to match the exigencies of themes such as honour, religion, slavery and warrior/royal behaviour in the 8th century pre-Christian Mediterranean world.
 But he does this so cleverly and audaciously that the reader goes with him - for the sheer fun of it, if nothing else . . .
 In a way, his colloquialised retelling (a tour de force of voice, reminiscent of the heights achieve by Patrick McCabe in The Butcher Boy) is truer to the hexameter rhythms of the original poem — Irish Examiner

 Clear-voiced and visceral . . .
 This enjoyable novel gives voice to fine characters that are challenging, selfish, brutal and worth your time — Irish Daily Mail